Leadership in Palliative Care

 Online search: Identification of potential TF steering group, members and partners (course providers) and sending out invitations.

-Members and partners will be asked to send their curricula and to complete a questionnaire concerning e.g. essential learning objectives, teaching methods, duration in hours, academic level.
+Course providers will be asked to send their curricula and to complete a questionnaire concerning e.g. essential learning objectives, teaching methods, duration in hours, academic level.
 A database with profiles will be created during the life time of the Task Force.
-We suggest that the database is located at www.eupca.eu but we are happy to discuss the feasibility of this with the EAPC Head Office team).

 Downing J, Ling J, Benini F, Payne S, Papadatou D (2014): A summary of the EAPC white paper on core competencies for education in paediatric palliative care.
 European Journal of Palliative Care